 For studies with observed peninsular effect, immigration-extinction hypothesis by Simpson (1964) (later also known as geometry hypothesis) has shown explanatory power for some taxa in assemblages of various peninsulas, and such examples include birds in North America (MacArthur & Wilson 1967), heteromyid rodents in Baja California (Taylor & Regal 1978), scorpions in Florida (Due & Polis 1986) and forest vegetation in Maine (Milne & Forman 1986) as well as butterflies in Florida (Brown & Opler 1990).
 The geometry hypothesis emphasized the role of island-like geometry of peninsulas on demographic processes - immigration and extinction.
 Simpson (1964) argued that immigration from population sources in mainland is restricted by peninsula geometry where geographic spread is along peninsula axis only, and thus the rate of immigration decreases with distance.
 As continuing colonization of peninsulas is inevitably hindered, a high extinction rate is expected due to low population density.
 Consequently, the gradual decline of immigration/extinction ratio along the peninsula from the mainland eventually leads to a decline in species richness.

 Many related studies have attributed low species richness in peninsular to the geometry hypothesis (Robertson 1955; Simpson 1964; MacArthur and Wilson 1967; Cook 1969; Kiester 1971), but this hypothesis has often been used as a verbal argument labeled as “red herring” (Busack and Hedges 1984) rather than being critically tested partly because collecting quantifiable data pertinent to immigration-extinction dynamics would be extremely onerous and unlikely to be attained especially for non-volant organisms.
-We have identified common issues relating to the data quality of peninsular studies for tree species, such as incomplete data coverage, unstandardized sampling protocols over time, and uncertainty in taxonomic together have led to limited empirical evidence for peninsular effect (Jenkins et al. 2008; Battisti 2014).
+We have identified common issues relating to the data quality of peninsular studies for tree species, such as incomplete data coverage, unstandardized sampling protocols over time, and uncertainty in taxonomic identification, which together have led to limited empirical evidence for peninsular effect (Jenkins et al. 2008; Battisti 2014).

 Alternatively, population dynamics may provide insights as demographic processes, are closely related to population density distribution (Pimm et al. 1988; Gaston 2009; Sutton & Morgan 2009).
 Empirical studies from invasion ecology have shown high abundance (in the form of phytosociological ‘importance values’) is significantly associated with successful immigration and establishment (Colautti et al. 2006).
 On the other hand, low abundance has often been associated with high levels of extinction (Lavergne et al. 2006; Sutton & Morgan 2009).
 Therefore, we postulate the current abundance level of species is a ramification of past immigration-extinction dynamics in peninsular thus an important indicator of such dynamics in the future.
 In this sense, we expect an appreciable abrupt decrease in abundance when a species range extends a peninsula if the demographic process of this species is negatively impacted by peninsula geometry.